georgeflanagin/anagrammatic/README.md

 At the end of these 2.18+ seconds, `x.out` will contain a printed tree in which each path from the root node to a leaf is an anagram of the target phrase, `githubisgreat`.
 In the example, there are
-230. Words that are self-anagrams, like `('grate', 'retag', 'great', 'gater', 'targe')` are shown in parentheses.
+230. Words that are self-anagrams, like `('thus', 'shut', 'tush')` are shown in parentheses.

 ### Trivia Q & A.